Skip to contents

 #> 6 9534.49 17388.9 16438.0 25568.2 8499.39

-To add mpi to the se object directly:
+To add mpi to the se object directly (this requires that the se includes the pr_matrix when running prepare_se()):

 se # an extra assay 'median_peptide_intensities' is added